I met god the other day

 God looked at me sideways from beneath his bushy eyebrows.
 I have to admit, he looked a bit pissed off, “How the hell should I know, you’ve got free will haven’t you?
 I gave it to you for Christ’s sake!”

 “Fair enough,” I said.
-I was in no hurry and was prepared to cut him a little slack, “so what can I get you to do that’ll prove you exist?”
+I was in no hurry and was prepared to cut him some slack, “so what can I get you to do that’ll prove you exist?”

 He pondered for a minute, then said, “There is one thing which as far as I know will prove I exist.”